 Because it’s a whole leaf, it can be incorporated into cooking and tea but it does have quite a bitter taste and some people consider it spicy.
 Taking it in supplement form is much more convenient and ensures you get a sufficient dose, every day.

-Want to protect and boost your immune system with all of these superhero nutrients and herbs?
-Find all of them in BePure's immunity range to support you and your family keeping well this winter.
+- Want to protect and boost your immune system with all of these superhero nutrients and herbs?
+Find all of them in BePure's immune range to support you and your family keeping well this winter.